Arenastaden metro station: Location and design

 Arenastaden station will have two entrances: the northern entrance along Dalvägen and the southern entrance at Hagalund via Hagalundsgatan.
-The southern entrance will allow transfers to the adjacent Tvärbanan tram terminus, and the nearby Solna commuter train station.
+The southern entrance will allow transfers to the adjacent Tvärbanan tram terminus, and the nearby Solna commuter rail station.

 The station will be constructed approximately 35 meters underground and will feature one island platform.
 The design will include escalators and lifts.
 The artistic design of the station is being led by artist Inges Idee.

 Travel times

 Once operational, the travel time from Arenastaden to T-Centralen will be approximately 11 minutes with no transfers required.
 Other travel times include 7 minutes to Odenplan and 20 minutes to Gullmarsplan.